Bridge Shelter

 Wow.
 My question has to do with how it was decided this site meets the listed requirements.
 How do you define "near a transit line"?
 To get to the nearest bus stop, residents will have to walk about half a mile through the neighborhood, on unimproved roads without sidewalks, and past the play areas of 2 day care centers.
 Regarding "near other services", what would those be?
 The nearest grocery store is 3 miles away.
 Not sure what other services you are referring to unless you expect the residents to be interested in shopping at the mall?
 Which would again be about half a mile away and through the neighborhood.
 Residents of the facility would have access to the only public park and playground in the area which is just across the street.
 How will that impact the local families that Orchard's West Park has been serving for the past 10 years?
 Just because you have found an empty building on 2.5 acres of land doesn't mean it is the best site for this type of facility.

-Patricia asked about 1 month ago
+Patricia asked 3 months ago

 Thank you for your question.
 When looking at proximity to transit, we try to keep it as close to a half mile from a bus stop as possible.
 In this case, there is a bus stop just down 94th Ave. that is around a quarter of a mile from this property.